-DIVERT Mental Health is excited to host a one-day event that brings mental health trainees, faculty, clinicians, industry, and NGO staff to learn together.
+DIVERT Mental Health (a CIHR Health Research Training Platform) is excited to host a one-day event that brings mental health trainees, faculty, clinicians, industry, and NGO staff to learn together.
 The event is dedicated to innovative learning activities taught by a multisectoral group of experts ranging from patient-partners to policy makers and clinicians to researchers to innovators.
-Our day focuses on the intersection of inclusivity (diverse ways of understanding mental health; diverse populations) and accessibility (innovative technologies that increase reach of mental health interventions) in mental health.
-Participants from a diverse area of disciplines are invited, particularly psychology, medicine, nursing, social work, rehabilitation sciences, computer sciences.
+Our day focuses on the intersection of inclusivity (diverse ways of understanding mental health) and accessibility (innovative technologies that increase reach of mental health interventions).
+Participants from diverse disciplines are invited, particularly psychology, medicine, nursing, social work, rehabilitation sciences, computer sciences.
 Expect to leave with new knowledges and skills to support your work in mental health!

 Lunch and coffee breaks will be provided to all in-person participants.
 French translation available for virtual attendees.